-Type 2 and Blood Sugar Checks
+Type 2 and Blood Glucose Checks

 With all the things that people with diabetes need to do, self-monitoring might not be the best thing you could do with your time.
 Instead, that time could be used for making other healthy behavior choices.

 Self-monitoring may be beneficial when done in a structured manner.
 Here’s how it works: You receive a monitoring schedule, usually requiring several checks a day before and after meals, and you are taught how to recognize and manage patterns of highs and lows based on your numbers.
 Your doctor, in turn, uses your monitoring results to help guide your treatment plan.
-Research indicates that such monitoring can help people with type 2 diabetes whose blood sugar levels are well above their goals.
+Research indicates that such monitoring can help people with type 2 diabetes whose blood glucose levels are well above their goals.

 And while other experts agree that structured monitoring can provide some benefits, they worry that it may require too much effort for too little benefit.